Impact of PX stock dividend: Huge price drop!

 30% stock dividends

-Fortunately, I chanced upon a site that mentioned that today, March 4, is the ex-dividend date (or ex-date) of PX.
+Fortunately, I chanced upon a news report that mentioned that today, March 4, is the ex-dividend date (or ex-date) of PX.
 Let me backtrack a bit.

 I know that last month, PX announced that they are distributing 30% stock dividends to all common stockholders.
 I know that stock dividends are distributions of a company’s profit to stockholders in the form of additional shares of stocks.
 This means as a PX shareholder, I will receive 30% more shares free of charge.